JonLatane/jonline/README.md

 #### Events
 Events may be public, private, or private with friend invitations.

-#### Messages
-Messages are understood to be private between individuals and not visible to other users.
-Private messaging is, of course, where the federated approach to Jonline does have some limitations.

-##### Caveats
-Crucially, with this model, *all my friends have to trust that I won't abuse being able to read their communications with each other*.
-A top priority after initial development of Jonline is to add an optional E2E encryption layer.

-Why is E2E not the first priority?
-First, we must implement our client.
-To have E2E, we need a client to store decryption keys.
-And generally, the user must be responsible for storing their encryption keys themselves.

-Once a client is implemented, it should be fairly straightforward to add E2E to the Messages feature in Jonline.
-But at the same time, it could be that this isn't something that needs solving, say, if support for linking into SMS/iMessage/WhatsApp is really a better solution for P2P messaging.

 ### Multi-server usage
 Suppose you have two accounts with friends, say, on `jonline.io` and `bobline.com`.
 To federate your accounts, you may simply pass an `auth_token` from your `bobline.com` account that you use to talk to Bob (who I don't know) into `jonline.io`.
 The general idea is that users can choose to keep their primary account with the person they trust the most.
 Maybe it's not me 😭 But that's fine; I won't even know!